sevcak/caravan-conquest-boardgame/rules.md

     - Special encounter cards are not drawn on **City** and **Trade Camp**.

-    - If encounter tells you to give up more resources than you currently have, give up only as much, as you have.
+    - If the encounter tells you to give up more resources than you currently have, give up only as much, as you have.

 5. **Treasure:** Collect the treasure.
 Treasure is a special resource